indrjo/minimal-texlive-installer/README.md

 **(Note)** We list here the defaults and how to change them.

 * By default `~/.texlive-installer` is the location where the installer is downloaded and unpacked.
-If you want to specify another place, you can use `--installer-dir=HERE`. **(Attention)** Just be sure you have the permission to write into `HERE`.
+If you want to specify another place, you can use `--installer-dir=HERE`.

-* As `install-tl-unx.tar.gz` is downloaded in its directory, you can make `install-texlive` check its integrity for you.
-Just pass the option `--verify-installer` to do so, because this step is skipped by default.

-* The environment variable `TEXLIVE_INSTALL_PREFIX` (the directory where all of TeX Live is allocated) is set to `~/texlive` by default.
-If you prefer another location, pass the option `--prefix=HERE`. **(Attention)** Just make sure you have the right to write where you want.
+* The directory where all of TeX Live is allocated is set to `~/texlive` by default.
+If you prefer another location, pass the option `--texdir=HERE`.

 * You can select the scheme to install, by passing `--scheme=SCHEME`.
 Here, `SCHEME` could be for example: `minimal` (the default), `basic`, `small`, `medium`, `full`, etc...